kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

-Inspired by [Paranoid's BLiTTER FAQ](http://paradox.atari.org/files/BLIT_FAQ.TXT), I learned that you can do cool things with the halftone pattern registers and the smudge mode of the blitter.
+Inspired by [Paranoid's BLiTTER FAQ](http://paradox.atari.org/files/BLIT_FAQ.TXT), I learned that you can do cool things with the halftone pattern registers and the smudge mode of the blitter.<!--break-->
 Enabling smudge mode basically turns the halftone pattern into a 16 entry lookup table.
 Paranoid uses that to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution